AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson3.md

 * It is a [web action](https://github.com/AdobeDocs/adobeio-runtime/blob/master/guides/creating_actions.md#invoking-web-actions)
 * The action will be run in the `nodejs:12` [runtime container on I/O Runtime](https://github.com/AdobeDocs/adobeio-runtime/blob/master/reference/runtimes.md)
 * It has some [default params](https://github.com/AdobeDocs/adobeio-runtime/blob/master/guides/creating_actions.md#working-with-parameters) such as `LOG_LEVEL`, you can pass in your `params` like `apiKey`, `provideId` and `eventCode`from `manifest.yml`

-Now let's have a deeper look at the action's source code from template:

 ```javascript
 /*